isabella232/OneScriptLang/docs/Environments.md

 ## Command Line
 A simple command line to allow access to the OneScript programming language with no access to any field support for display.
 This would be used as a more

-##
+## Others

-* WWindows for server side surveys and quota analysis.
-This means it can be run in a pure process or as part of a web service for surveys.
-* iOS for local app surveys
-* Android for app surveys

-The Macro Virtual Machine is open source and available for translation over to any platform that support c++.
+There is a plan to deliver an app version of the environment to offer the OneScript Virtual Machine and a survey taking experience to plug into any app.